 - The school will have a designated member of staff with responsibility for Safeguarding and Child Protection on the Senior Leadership Team who is the Designated Safeguarding Lead or DSL.
 This person will undertake regular interagency training and refresher training every two years.
 There will also be a Deputy DSL.
-The DSL is Mrs Marcella Scoles and the DDSLs are Miss Lisa Jenkins and Mrs Kelly Stevens - □ All members of staff can identify potential risks and can action Early Help. - All members of staff develop their understanding of the signs and indicators of abuse and have training at least every three years - □ All members of staff are able to identify children who may be vulnerable to radicalisation and what to do when identified. - □ All members of staff know how to respond to a child/young person who discloses abuse. - All parents/carers are made aware of the responsibilities of staff members with regards to child protection procedures and the policy is made available to them. - □ Staff will inform the Local Authority of any child absent without permission for 10 days or more (or earlier if concerns arise).
+The DSL is Mrs Marcella Scoles and the DDSLs are Miss Lisa Jenkins and Mrs Kelly Stevens - □ All members of staff can identify potential risks and can action Early Help. - All members of staff develop their understanding of the signs and indicators of abuse and have training at least every three years - □ All members of staff are able to identify children who may be vulnerable to radicalisation and what to do when identified. - All members of staff know how to respond to a child/young person who discloses abuse. - All parents/carers are made aware of the responsibilities of staff members with regards to child protection procedures and the policy is made available to them. - Staff will inform the Local Authority of any child absent without permission for 10 days or more (or earlier if concerns arise).
+The school will access the Missing Persons Coordinator (Christine Pfister) on 101. - School will ensure that this policy is adhered to throughout provision including extended services and school trips.